Coronavirus Info (COVID-19):

 Specifically, here is what Metro is doing:

-- Using an electrostatic sprayer which promotes surface adhesion of an EPA-registered antimicrobial.
+- Using an electrostatic sprayer that promotes surface adhesion of an EPA-registered antimicrobial.

 - Providing hand sanitizing stations in all garages and offices for use by operators and maintenance employees and administrative employees, along with gloves and masks.